About the NFD Art Contest

 When is the deadline?

-All submissions must be received by mail or email by 5 p.m.
-EST, Friday, October 1st, 2021.
+All submissions must be received by mail or email no later than 5 p.m.
+EST, Saturday, October 1st, 2022.

 How will the artwork be judged?